 Report card could be better?
 Use the summer holidays to help your child to catch up and keep up.
 Get an in-home tutor for just a couple of hours a week.
-Their personal one-on-one attention will help to fill in any missing building blocks in your child’s knowledge base and they can teach
+Their personal one-to-one attention will help to fill in any missing building blocks in your child’s knowledge base and they can teach